dsomleff/react-camp/react-notes/README.md

   ```
   - to call actions from slice, we got `actions` method which contains all our reducers.

+## Async Redux
+- Side effect and async tasks should be executed inside the CBC/FBC or inside the action creators.

 ## React Hooks
 - Hooks can be called only inside of FBC and allow us to do things, that previously were available only in CBC.
 Hook cannot be called from nested function (like another Hook or if statement), that exist in FBC.
 - CBC can NOT use Hooks.